Backflush accounting

 Backflush accounting is a subset of management accounting focused on types of "postproduction issuing;" It is a product costing approach, used in a Just-In-Time (JIT) operating environment, in which costing is delayed until goods are finished.
 Backflush accounting delays the recording of costs until after the events have taken place, then standard costs are used to work backwards to 'flush' out the manufacturing costs.
 The result is that detailed tracking of costs is eliminated.
 Journal entries to inventory accounts may be delayed until the time of product completion or even the time of sale, and standard costs are used to assign costs to units when journal entries are made.
-Backflushing transaction has two steps: one step of the transaction reports the produced part which serves to increase the quantity on-hand of the produced part and a second step which relieves the inventory of all the component parts.
+The backflushing transaction has two steps: one step of the transaction reports the produced part which serves to increase the quantity on-hand of the produced part and a second step which relieves the inventory of all the component parts.
 Component part numbers and quantities-per are taken from the standard bill of material (BOM).
 This represents a huge saving over the traditional method of a) issuing component parts one at a time, usually to a discrete work order, b) receiving the finished parts into inventory, and c) returning any unused components, one at a time, back into inventory.

-It can be argued that backflush accounting simplifies costing since it ignores both labour variances and work-in-process.
+It can be argued that backflush accounting simplifies costing since it ignores both labor variances and work-in-process.
 Backflush accounting is employed where the overall business cycle time is relatively short and inventory levels are low.